-FungiFlora is an enthusiast community in Georgia which brings its members together
+FungiFlora is an enthusiast community of mushroom foragers in Georgia which brings its members together

 through their shared love for mycology, the scientific study of fungi and mushrooms.

 grow in a controlled setting, which makes them not only fascinating but sometimes very